What is Avoidant Personality Disorder?

 Naturally, the combination of these symptoms can lead to depression which brings a host of other symptoms.
 The most notable of these is suicidal ideation.

-Do you struggle with suicidal thoughts?
-If so, it’s important to seek help immediately.
-In cases of emergency, call 911 or go to your nearest emergency room.
-In other cases, you can reach out to the Suicide and Crisis Lifeline at 988.
+If you or someone you love is at risk of suicide, help is available.
+In crisis situations, contact 911 or go to your nearest emergency room.
+In all other cases, you can reach out to the 988 Suicide & Crisis Lifeline.

 Since symptoms of AVPD and social anxiety disorder (SAD) overlap, there can be some confusion between the two.
 Most notably, people with AVPD and SAD feel rejection and the judgment of others.